brianlugo1/Llama-2-Crime-Analysis/README.md

 Run the command to view running containers in Docker:
 `docker ps`

+Step 4:
+Run the command to create and start a Docker Image of Ollama CPU only:
+`docker run -d -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama`

-Run the command to stop the ollama container:
+Run the command to stop the running ollama container:
 `docker stop ollama`

-Run the command to stop a running container in Docker:
+Run the command to stop any running container in Docker:
 `docker stop [container_name]`

-Step 4:
+Run the command to restart the already created but stopped Docker Container:
+`docker start ollama`

-Run the command to start a Docker Image of Ollama CPU only:
+Run the command to restart any existing Docker Container:
-`docker run -d -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama`
+`docker start [container_name]`

 Step 5:
 Run the command to run a Llama2 Model in the running Docker Container: